gsinclair/whitestone/doc/attest.markdown

     end

+{% endhighlight %}

 If you run `attest` on this code (e.g. `attest -f date_test.rb`) you get the following output:

 ![Successful test run](img/attest1.png "Successful test run")

 A dash (`-`) instead of `PASS` means no assertions were run in that scope.
-That is, the "tests" _Date_ and _day, month, year, week, day-of-year, etc._ are just containers to group related tests.
+That is, two of the "tests" are just containers for grouping related tests.

 Changing two lines of the test code in order to force test failures, we get: